CY-007/hello-word/README.md

 # hello-word
 just an repository
-today,it is the first day that i use the Github!!
+Today is my first time to use the GitHub!